-The 22-acre park has been under construction since the beginning of 2017.
-The Jean Sweeney fund raised 6.5 million dollars for the park project.
-It’s not all finished yet, but the section that is open is evidence of money well spent.
+The 22-acre park opened late 2018 after a long build project.
+The Jean Sweeney Fund raised 6.5 million dollars for the park project.
 Walking paths and landscaping indicate thoughtful planning, and there are lots of big open spaces with benches and picnic tables.

 The playground is super cool!
 It’s versatile with various sections appropriate for a range of age groups.

 Three-cheers for fenced-in toddlers!

 For 2 to 5-year olds, there is a fully fenced-in play structure and a swing set (with bucket seat swings).
 The contraption that unlocks the gates is baffling to the kids (and some of the parents) so once they’re in, they’re not getting out without adult help.
 I have one child who is a runner, so I appreciate a good toddler corral!

 - Super-sized interactive chime instrument

 - Extra-wide slide with an AstroTurf-protected landing at the base

 - Water play sandpit area (bring a change of clothes!)

 There are all kinds of surfaces at the park with wood chips, sand, turf, competing with natural paths and sidewalks.
 Big kids who like climbing will be thrilled by various pegs, ropes, and swings and nearby boulders and wood logs (however, the safety of that area for toddlers is questionable).
 If, like mine, your three-year-old likes to live dangerously, then enjoy!

 Facilities at Sweeney Park